arhygit/arhygit/README.md

 - 👋 Hi, I’m @arhygit
 - 👀 I’m interested in IT and Telecom and how to stop using openings in firewalls between companys.
-(Use API and cload)
+(Use API and cloud)
 - 🌱 I’m currently learning moving software to Azure and storing sensordata using new API's.
-- - 💞️ I’m looking to collaborate on Move to Cload
+- - 💞️ I’m looking to collaborate on Move to Cloud
 - 📫 How to reach me ...

 <!---